-Translated as “Drunkards Alley” or “Alley Of The Drunkards,” Nonbei Yokocho is two parallel alleys in Shibuya, Tokyo that contain a grand total of around 50 miniature bars, although a couple of times it has mistakenly been cited as having a hundred or more bars.
+Translated as “Drunkards Alley” or “Alley Of The Drunkards,” Nonbei Yokocho is two parallel alleys in Shibuya, Tokyo full of miniature bars.
+Altogether there a grand total of around 50 mini bars here, although sometimes it has mistakenly been cited as having a hundred or more.
 Sure, the bars are small, but there is no way that there are that many bars here…just dozens 😉

 Located just north of the bustling Shibuya station and lined against the eastern side of the train tracks to Harajuku, this neighborhood was built over 50 years ago but quickly became a prostitution hotspot.
 Businessmen would take the edge off with a drink or two in the lower level before making their way upstairs to the “tatami room,” where their lady of the night was waiting.
 Nowadays the area has long since done away with the working girls but the bars not only remain, they have even developed their own one-of-a-kind charm and an almost cult-like following.